 - 2.1.
 Members of the Authority may not be members of the Scrutiny Committee. - 2.2.
 The majority of members of the Scrutiny Committee must be members of the Constituent Councils. - 2.3.
 The Authority must appoint such a number of members of each of the Constituent Councils to the Scrutiny Committee, so that the members of the committee taken as a whole reflect (so far as reasonably practicable) the balance of political parties for the time being prevailing among members of the Constituent Councils taken together. - 2.4.
-Within the period of 28 days beginning with the day on which an appointment is made to the Scrutiny Committee, publish a notice on the Sheffield City Region Combined Authority website that: - (a) states that it has made an appointment; - (b) identify each member of the committee who has been appointed; and - (c) specifies the period for which the members of the committee have been appointed.
+Within the period of 28 days beginning with the day on which an appointment is made to the Scrutiny Committee, publish a notice on the Sheffield City Region Combined Authoritesy website that: - (a) states that it has made an appointment; - identify each member of the committee who has been appointed; and - (c) specifies the period for which the members of the committee have been appointed.

 - 2.5.
 Each member of the Scrutiny Committee appointed from the constituent councils will have one vote. - 2.6.
-The Chair (if not an Appropriate Person) shall be a non-voting member of the committee. - 2.7.
+If the The Chair is an independent (if not an Appropriate Pperson) they shall be a non-voting member of the committee.
+The Chair shall not have any casting vote. - 2.7.
 Any questions are to be decided by a simple majority of the members present. - 2.8.
 If a vote is tied on any matter it is deemed not to have been carried.